arealxd/arealxd/README.md

 - 🔭 I’m currently working on [FFINS](https://ffins.kz/)

-- 👨‍💻 All of my projects are available at [https://github.com/arealxd?tab=repositories](https://github.com/arealxd?tab=repositories)
+- 👨‍💻 Some of my projects are available at [https://github.com/arealxd?tab=repositories](https://github.com/arealxd?tab=repositories)

 - 📫 How to reach me **https://t.me/arealxd**